Who’s the real loser in the 2024 election? Mainstream media.

 The 2024 election may be the tipping point in which the digital culture determines what information is consumed and the public turns from the old reliable mainstream media to siloed, partisan news sources.

 News reports still move across digital platforms and feed election-related debate.
-But they jostle for attention with text, audio, and video generated by political partisans, sometimes spliced with fake or digitally manipulated images, along with click-bait claims, counterclaims, and hot takes from obscure sources, churned into a ceaseless flow of monetizable content.
+But they jostle for attention with text, audio, and video generated by political partisans, sometimes spliced with fake or digitally manipulated images, along with clickbait claims, counterclaims, and hot takes from obscure sources, churned into a ceaseless flow of monetizable content.
 Expertise takes a back seat to emotions.
 Truth is increasingly elusive.

 “I think that this election will be looked at by future historians as a time when the podcast culture and the digital culture determines what constitutes information that should be consumed,” says Jeffrey Dvorkin, a former news executive who served as NPR’s first ombudsman.
 “The challenge for mainstream media is to reaffirm their reliability.
 But too often, the public doesn’t care as much about that as perhaps it once did.”

-Trust in U.S. news media has been falling for decades, a point that Jeff Bezos, the billionaire founder of Amazon and owner of The Washington Post, made in an editorial defending his decision to nix candidate endorsements which create “a perception of bias.”
+Trust in U.S. news media has been falling for decades, a point that Jeff Bezos, the billionaire founder of Amazon and owner of The Washington Post, made in an opinion piece defending his decision to nix candidate endorsements, which he said create “a perception of bias.”
 Mr. Bezos denied that the decision was guided by his business interests, saying there was no quid pro quo after a meeting last week between the CEO of his space-rocket company and former President Donald Trump, the GOP nominee.
 Critics say Mr. Bezos is trying to placate Mr. Trump, whom Amazon accused in 2019 of strongarming the Pentagon into denying it a cloud-computing contract in retaliation for the Post’s reporting on his administration.
 A lawsuit was dismissed in 2021.

 “Most people believe the media is biased.
 Anyone who doesn’t see this is paying scant attention to reality, and those who fight reality lose,” Mr. Bezos wrote.
 He added, “Complaining is not a strategy.
 We must work harder to control what we can control to increase our credibility.”